Adam-Lechnos/aws-regression-tests/README.md

 Regression test specified AWS resources based on pre-written modules

 #### Description
 Execute regression testing against avaiable resources in AWS, such as specifying Auto Scaling Group, Load Balancers, and EC2s.
 This tool may also be incorporated into a CI/CD pipeline.
-This tools is broken into modules, one per cloud resource i.e., Auto Scaling Groups.
 Modules may be common to multiple cloud resources i.e., any resource using an Auto Scaling Group.

 #### Intended Audience
 * Developers